 5. Feature the post on your blog’s sidebar or in your newsletter

 Sometimes, even the best posts out there die an untimely death despite your best efforts.
-By putting them on your sidebar as a featured post of the week/month or sending it to your email subscribers in your newsletters, you can give these posts a fresh lease of life and keep them in circulation for longer.
+By putting them on your sidebar as a featured post of the week/month or sending it to your email subscribers in your newsletters, you can give these posts a fresh lease of life and keep them in circulation for long.

 6. Share the post on social media channels to infinity